-Fig 11: Results of methods used in this paper
+Fig 11: Results of our method

 其他网络的对比表格（deeplab系列 segNet PixelNet）

 Grain size rating

 According to ASTM standard e112-12 [25], three commonly used methods for calculating particle size are provided.
 These are the comparison processes，the plane measurement processes and the intercept processes.
 The comparison process does not require the calculation of particles, intercepts, or intersections.
 But it compares the images to a series of standard hierarchical images.
 Planar measurements involve the actual count of particles in a known area.
 The intercept method involves the number of grains intercepted by a test line or intersected by a test line, that is, the unit length of the test line.
 ASTM standard (e112-12) recommends the use of plane measurements and intercept methods to improve machining accuracy.
 They are repeatable and reproducible with an accuracy of 0.25 units of particle size and 0.5 units of particle size.
 With the same precision, the intercept method is faster than the plane method.